My fianccee and I bought our cat a hot tub.

 Thomas held this inert pose, this wholly inanimate, all-consuming gesture, for about 10 solid minutes.
 Even then, his motion bordered on the imperceptible.

-And he stayed that way for just as long.
+He stayed in the slightly altered position for just as long.
 Want to know remarkable?
 Want to see unthinkable?
 Look what was waiting for Thomas just a few feet away in his food bowl:

-CHICKEN!
-In his freakin' food bowl!
-Thomas usually starts to harass Daphne and I for chicken (or pork, or beef, or bacon) a couple of days before we even know we're going to the supermarket to buy it.
+Chicken!
+In his food bowl!
+Thomas usually starts to harass Daphne and I for chicken (or pork, or beef, or bacon) a couple of days before we even know we’re going to the supermarket to buy it.
 Yet he ignored this chicken.
 For hours.

 Then he rolled over.

-Daphne and I think he might have come out of the hot tub Friday night -- but just long enough to take a whiz and get another beer or whatever.
-Saturday morning he was still "in the soup," as it were.
+Daphne and I think he might have come out of the hot tub Friday night — but just long enough to take a whiz and get another beer or whatever.
+Saturday morning he was still “in the soup.”

 Then he went back to sleep.

 “To say he loves it would be a gross understatement,” Daphne wrote on Amazon.
 “My cat is addicted, plain and simple.”

 UPDATE: It has been more than a week, and it’s still working.
 See for yourself.